Yreina Cervantez: Art

 Cervantez's work often includes a rich visual vocabulary that draws inspiration from pre-Columbian history, Central American politics, the urban landscape of Los Angeles and sometimes herself, as a viewer of what she is painting.
 She overlaps two different "worlds," one of the present and another of the past, creating a visual space where ideologies are explored and examined.
 She uses the visual language of Aztlan to create a new artistic vocabulary.

 Growing up, Cervantez did not see many Latina images in popular culture and because of this, her portraits of Latina women and her self-portraits became an important part of her work.
 Cervantez's self-portraits show an artist that is at once whole and fragmented, experiencing nepantla.
 Cervantes often uses the self-portrait technique in order to explore cultural identity.
 In many of her self-portraits, she continues to blend contemporary culture with Aztec and mesoamerican imagery.
 Cervantez uses much of this type of iconography of the past in order to update the symbols and create a modern feminist perspective.
 Her female figures are often described as "inspiring representations of female agency."
 Cervantez's art is also concerned with helping the viewer recognize that Chicanos are already in their own "ancestral homelands" and are actually not "immigrants" to the United States.
+On the topic of agency Cervantez said this in an interview with CSUN Daily Sundial, “Women have not been very visible in today’s art…”.
+“And if they have, they are portrayed very stereotypically.
+These pieces talk about the dignities of women and their strengths while reclaiming a sense of empowerment and agency.”

 Cervantez has also created many large-scale murals in Los Angeles and is considered a pioneer of the Chicana mural movement.
-She was involved with designing and painting part of The Great Wall of Los Angeles, which is thought to be the longest mural in the world.
+Alongside artist Judy Baca, she was involved with designing and painting part of The Great Wall of Los Angeles, which is thought to be the longest mural in the world.
 Cervantez has been a major influence on artist Favianna Rodriguez, who was so impressed with a printmaking class she took with Cervantez that she quit school to become a full-time artist.

+In 2024, her work was included in the Xican-a.o.x.
+Body group exhibition at the Pérez Art Museum Miami, Florida, which traveled from the Cheech Marin Center for Chicano Art & Culture of the Riverside Art Museum, California.